Business

 Regulatory framework: WA Department of Transport

-Golf carts must meet certain safety standards, such as having headlights, taillights, brake lights, turn signals, a horn, and seat belts.
-Additional features such as a number plate light and a roof-mounted amber warning light must be fitted and turned on when in use on public roads or spaces.
+Equipment requirements for conditional registration: Golf carts must have headlights, taillights, brake lights, turn signals, a horn, and seat belts.
+A number plate light and a roof-mounted amber warning light must also be fitted and turned on when the cart is used on public roads or spaces.

 Western Australia's road-crossing-only restriction is among the most conservative in Australia.
 Fleet managers operating carts between facilities separated by public roads should seek specific written approval from the Department of Transport before establishing any route.